ianstormtaylor/superstruct/docs/guides/06-using-typescript.md

 Superstruct is built with TypeScript, and is designed to integrate seamlessly with its guards and assertions.
 Which means that if you're using TypeScript too you'll get compile-time typings for your data.

-> 🤖 Warning: If you are not using TypeScript's [`strictNullChecks`](https://www.typescriptlang.org/tsconfig#strictNullChecks) option, Superstruct will be unable to infer your "optional" types correctly and will mark all types as optional.
+> 🤖 Warning: You must enable TypeScript's [`strictNullChecks`](https://www.typescriptlang.org/tsconfig#strictNullChecks) option in your `tsconfig.json` for Superstruct to work properly with "optional" types.
+Note that `strictNullChecks` is disabled by default.
+If you enable `strict`, `strictNullChecks` will automatically be enabled.

 ## Narrowing Types